 Wurlitzer’s was a musical instrumental store located in Center City.
-It was also known as Music City.
+Later under new ownership, it became Music City.

 During an appearance on “The Dick Cavett Show” in 1973, Philly native Bill Cosby recounts buying a drum set and taking lessons at Wurlitzer’s.
 The erstwhile drummer provides a snapshot of the jazz scene back in the day.